E3: 2016–2019: Opening to the public

 With announcements of the dates for E3 2019, the ESA declined to state where they had planned to hold the 2020 event.
 Sony Interactive Entertainment had announced that it would not be participating in E3 2019, having had participated in every E3 since its launch.
 Sony stated that they "are exploring new and familiar ways to engage our community in 2019".
 Sony's CEO Shawn Layden stated in a February 2019 interview that with changes in retailer procurement, their own switch to fewer but more quality titles, and the rapid spread of news via the Internet that having a trade show as late as June is no longer helpful, and that Sony had to create its own Destination PlayStation experience in February as to secure retailer sales.
-Industry Analyst Michael Patcher, speaking to GamingBolt, said, "I think it’s a mistake to skip the show, they will probably be there without a big booth.
+Industry analyst Michael Pachter, speaking to GamingBolt, said, "I think it's a mistake to skip the show, they will probably be there without a big booth.
 It was a surprise to me".

 As of 2016, revenues from running E3 accounted for about 48% of the organization's annual budget, with another 37% coming from membership dues.
 With Sony's withdrawal from the conference and the controversies surrounding outgoing ESA president Mike Gallagher, some member companies criticized the ESA for splitting its focus between producing E3 and acting as a legislative advocacy group, with neither focus receiving adequate attention.
 This led to calls advocating for the business of running E3 to be split out into a separate company.
 Developers and publishers complained of the increasing cost to have a booth presence at E3 compared to simply holding a digital event streamed online, saying the exposure afforded by E3 was not always worth the price.
 Sony and Electronic Arts' departure and Nintendo's move to a digital-only keynote diminished E3's status as the premier game announcement event, which further eroded its ability to attract exhibitors.
 E3 lost nearly 1/3 of its exhibitors between 2017 and 2019, going from 293 to 209.